issbgkh/schain-get-started/README.md

 The core functions of a blockchain app are typically executed on a blockchain network.

-Developers can upload their chaincode onto SChain, the uploaded chaincode then start working on a fully managed blockchain network.
+Developers can upload their chaincode onto the SChain, the uploaded chaincode then start working on a fully managed blockchain network.

-Currently, SChain supports core functions written in Hyperledger Fabric chaincode format.
+Currently, the SChain supports core functions written in Hyperledger Fabric chaincode format.

 ### The simple store chaincode template

-[Simple store template](https://github.com/issbgkh/simple-store) is the most basic chaincode.
+[Simple store template](https://github.com/issbgkh/simple-store) is the most basic chaincode example.

-With its **set**, **get** and **delete** functions, you can manage a set of key-value pairs in the SChain.
+With its **set**, **get** and **delete** functions, you can manage a set of key-value pairs on the SChain.

-### The sample ICO chaincode

-We've implemented an ERC20-like chaincode, you can simply download [here](https://github.com/issbgkh/schain-ico).

-### Deploy the chaincode
+### Deploy a chaincode

-1. On the developer console, click the **Upload Contract** button inside the app block.
+1. On the console dashboard, click **智能合約設定** inside the app block.

-2. In the popup window, click the **Select file** button, and select **chaincode.zip** in the sample chaincode directory.
+2. In the popup window, select **資料儲存樣板**.

-3. Clear all arguments.

-4. Add one argument **admin**, it is the coinbase account.

-5. Click the **Update** button.

-6. The chaincode will be deployed to SChain in just a few seconds.
-It's super easy, isn't it?
+3. click **設定**.

+A simple store chaincode will then be deployed onto the SChain.

+# More resources

+### ICO chaincode

+[schain-ico](https://github.com/issbgkh/schain-ico) is another chaincode example that provides ERC20 ICO interfaces.

-# Wallet
+### ICO Wallet App

-We've also provided a [NodeJS wallet](https://github.com/issbgkh/schain-wallet) implementation to interact with the just deployed ICO chaincode.
+We've also provided a [NodeJS wallet](https://github.com/issbgkh/schain-wallet) implementation to interact with the ICO chaincode.